Atem18/atemlire/_drafts/2018-09-16-how-to-create-and-host-a-personnal-website-in-less-than-5-minutes.md

   website...

 ---
-You want to build a website ?
+Want to create a website ?

-You are a DevOps like me that loves to control everything he builds ?
+Are you a DevOps like me that loves to control everything he builds ?

 Well, you are in the right place.